 How Much Does Divorce Mediation Cost in

-If the judge in your divorce case orders you to attend mediation, you generally won’t have to pay anything.
-This is because the federal Department of Justice uses a fund to help Virginia residents cover
+If the judge in your divorce case orders you to attend mediation, you generally won’t have to pay anything for the first consultation.

 Virginia divorce mediation is an option that may be less expensive, less stressful, less time-consuming, and less harmful to children than the traditional courtroom drama.